datajerk/c2t/README.md

 gcc -Wall -Wno-unused-value -Wno-unused-function -Wno-misleading-indentation -I. -O3 -static -o c2t c2t.c
 ```

-To cross build for Windows from OS/X, first install <http://crossgcc.rts-software.org/download/gcc-4.8.0-qt-4.8.4-win32/gcc-4.8.0-qt-4.8.4-for-mingw32.dmg>, then type:
+To cross build for Windows from MacOS, first install <http://crossgcc.rts-software.org/download/gcc-4.8.0-qt-4.8.4-win32/gcc-4.8.0-qt-4.8.4-for-mingw32.dmg>, then type:

 ```
 make clean
-make windows # or 'make dist' if you want both OS/X and Windows built
+make windows # or 'make dist' if you want both MacOS and Windows built
 ```

 > If MacOS errors with _cannot be opened because the developer cannot be verified_ with the mingw32 gcc binaries, then type: